Annona squamosa: Climate and cultivation

 Like most species of Annona, it requires a tropical or subtropical climate with summer temperatures from 25 °C to 41 °C, and mean winter temperatures above 15 °C. It is sensitive to cold and frost, being defoliated below 10 C and killed by temperatures of a couple of degrees below freezing.
 It is only moderately drought-tolerant, requiring at least 700 mm of annual rainfall, and does not produce fruit well during droughts.

 It will grow from sea level to an altitude of 2000 m and thrives in hot dry climates, differing in its tolerance of lowland tropics from many of the other fruit bearers in the Annona family.

-It is quite a prolific bearer, and it produces fruit within as little as two to three years.
+It is a prolific bearer, and it produces fruit within as little as two to three years.
 A five-year-old tree can produce as many as 50 sugar apples.
 Poor fruit production has been reported in Florida because there are few natural pollinators (honeybees have a difficult time penetrating the tightly closed female flowers); however, hand pollination with a natural fibre brush is effective in increasing yield.
-Natural pollinators include beetles (coleoptera) of the families Nitidulidae, Staphylinidae, Chrysomelidae, Curculionidae and Scarabaeidae.
+Natural pollinators include beetles (Coleoptera) of the families Nitidulidae, Staphylinidae, Chrysomelidae, Curculionidae and Scarabaeidae.

 Ecology

-In the Philippines, the fruit is commonly eaten by the Philippine fruit bat (kabag or kabog), which then spreads the seeds from island to island.

 It is a host plant for larvae of the butterfly Graphium agamemnon (tailed jay).
+In the Philippines, the fruit is commonly eaten by the Philippine fruit bat (kabag or kabog), which spreads the seeds from island to island.

 Uses

 In traditional Indian, Thai, and Native American medicines, the leaves are boiled down with water, possibly mixed with other specific botanicals, and used in a decoction to treat dysentery and urinary tract infection.
-In traditional Indian medicine, the leaves are also crushed for use as a poultice, and applied to wounds.
-In Mexico, the leaves are rubbed on floors and put in hens' nests, to repel lice.
+In Indian medicine, the leaves are also crushed for use as a poultice, and applied to wounds.
 Extracts are used in ethnomedicine.

 In Haiti, the fruit is known as cachiman and is used to simply make juice.